Visioprotech.com

 Explanation of performance cookies:

-they are often mentioned in the guidelines of data protection authorities such as the EDPB
+The GDPR (General Data Protection Regulation) does not directly define performance cookies, but they are often mentioned in the guidelines of data protection authorities such as the EDPB (European Data Protection Board) and the CNIL (Commission Nationale de l'Informatique et des Libertés).

-Performance cookies (or analytical cookies) are used to measure and analyze the use of a website
+Performance cookies (or analytical cookies) are used to measure and analyze the use of a website to improve its performance.
+They collect anonymized or pseudonymized data on user navigation, such as pages visited, time spent on a page, or click-through rates.

 Examples of performance cookies: